Scooby-Doo and the Ghoul School

 Scooby-Doo and the Ghoul School is a 1988 animated comedy horror television film produced by Hanna-Barbera for syndication as part of the Hanna-Barbera Superstars 10 series.
+It is the second full-length film in the Scooby-Doo franchise.

 The film was followed by Scooby-Doo! and the Reluctant Werewolf in 1988, with the five girl ghouls making their return in the OK K.O.!
 Let's Be Heroes episode "Monster Party" in 2018.

 Plot

 Scooby-Doo, Shaggy, and Scrappy-Doo are on their way to Miss Grimwood's Finishing School for Girls, where they have been hired as gym teachers.
 However, once there, they find that it is actually a school for daughters of paranormal beings.
 The pupils include Sibella, the daughter of Count Dracula; Elsa Frankenteen, the daughter of Frankenteen Sr.; Winnie, the daughter of the Wolfman; Phantasma (usually called Phanty for short) the ghostly daughter of a phantom; and Tanis (named after an Egyptian city), the daughter of the Mummy.
 Other residents include a disembodied floating white hand; an octopus butler; a two-headed shark that lives in the school's moat; Legs, a spider that helps with the upcoming volleyball match; Miss Grimwood, the headmistress; and her diminutive pet dragon Matches.
-Frightened by this, Shaggy and Scooby are initially hesitant, but they ultimately agree to stay as gym teachers as the girls take a liking to them.
+Frightened by this, Shaggy and Scooby are initially hesitant, but they ultimately agree to stay as gym teachers, as the girls quickly take a liking to them.

-At the annual volleyball match against the boys of the neighboring Calloway Military Academy, the boys rig the volleyball with a remote control, but Scooby accidentally swallows the remote and allows the girls to win instead.
+At the annual volleyball match against the boys of the neighboring Calloway Military Academy, the boys rig the volleyball with a remote control in the hopes of cheating to win.
+However, Scooby accidentally swallows the remote, which allows the girls to win instead.

-The girls' fathers come for an open house party on Halloween night.
-Though Scooby and Shaggy fear being trapped in a house full of ghosts and monsters, the fathers are friendly and polite, and the party is a success.
-Before leaving, the fathers warn a fearful Shaggy and Scooby not to let any harm come to their daughters, lest they face severe consequences.
+The girls' fathers then come for an open house party on Halloween night.
+Although Scooby and Shaggy are extremely fearful of being trapped in a house full of ghosts and monsters, the fathers are friendly and polite, and the party is a success.
+Before leaving, the fathers warn a terrified Shaggy and Scooby not to let any harm come to their daughters, lest they face severe consequences.